-dry, the quest for water was continued with tubewells with submersible pumps.
-In some places, however, such as Kuchlak in Quetta Valley, even tubewells have hit rock bottom.
+In many valleys of Balochistan karezes started too collapse.
+Groundwater reached below the level to which the tunnel section of the karezes could be deepened.
+This left no choice but to develop dugwells to chase the falling groundwater table.
+Where these fell dry the quest for water was continued with tubewells with submersible pumps.
+In some places, however, - such as Kuchlak in Quetta Valley - even tubewells have hit rock bottom.
 The demise of karezes and the proliferation of private wells have often been construed as the victory of the individual over the collective.
-In this theory, the first to release their share in the communal systems were the larger farmers, who had the resources to develop a private well.
-The heavy burden of maintaining the drying kareze then fell increasingly upon the smaller farmers.
-This was true in many cases, but another part of the story is that it was often the have-nots, the farmers who did not have a share in the kareze who were the first to use the opportunities offered by the new technology.
-At the end of the groundwater rush, however, in several valleys there was a concentration of access to groundwater in the hands of rich farmers.
-This happened in particular in those areas; where with groundwater tables falling drastically, only deep tubewells can now produce water.
-Cost of a deep tubewell is in excess of USD 10,000.
+In this theory the first to release their share in the communal systems were the larger farmers, who had the resources to develop a private well.
+The heavy burden for maintaining the drying kareze then fell increasingly upon the smaller farmers.
+This was true in many cases but another part of the story is that it was often the have-nots, the farmers that did not have a share in the kareze that were the first to use the opportunities offered by the new technology.
+At the end of the groundwater rush however there has in several valleys been a concentration of access to groundwater in the hands of rich farmers.
+This happened in particular in the areas; where with groundwater tables fallen drastically only deep tubewells nowadays can produce water.
+Cost of a deep tubewell is in excess of US \$10,000.
 This is a price, which only few can afford.

-Neither under customary law nor under government jurisdiction, did rules exist to control the decline in groundwater tables and the resulting concentration of access to groundwater.
-Nor did any government organization have a mandate to handle groundwater management.
+Neither under customary law nor under government jurisdiction rules existed to control the decline in groundwater tables and the resulting concentration of access to groundwater.
+Neither did any government organization have a mandate to handle groundwater management.
 In response to the crisis, the Government of Balochistan issued a Groundwater Rights Administration Ordinance in 1978.
-The Ordinance - as several others of its kind - established a procedure for licensing wells.
+The Ordinance - as several others of its kind established a procedure for licensing wells.
 These were to be sanctioned by District Water Committees with the possibility of appeal to a Provincial Water Board.
-A special and unique feature of the Ordinance was that licensing had to be based on area-specific guidelines.
+A special and unique feature of the Ordinance was that the licensing had to be based on area-specific guidelines.
 Unfortunately no such area-specific guidelines were ever formulated, if only because it could have provided a welcome opportunity to discuss groundwater management strategies.
-Instead, everything was left to coincidence and the Ordinance was hardly ever used, in spite of a dramatic decrease in groundwater tables in many parts of the Province.
+Instead everything was left to coincidence and the Ordinance was hardly ever used, in spite of a dramatic decrease in groundwater tables in many parts of the Province.